-Other studies have collaborated our findings.
-Winter survival of adult female harlequin ducks was lower on oiled areas than unoiled areas in PWS (Holland-Bartels et al. 1999).
+Other studies support our findings.
+Winter survival of adult female harlequin ducks was lower on oiled areas than unoiled areas in PWS (Esler et al. 2000).
 Modeling efforts based on this data predicted a declining population in the oiled area and a stable population in the unoiled area.
-Lower survival rates may be related to continued oil exposure (Holland-Bartels et al. 1999).
-Results of USFWS marine bird surveys were more ambiguous.
+Lower survival rates may be related to continued oil exposure (Esler et al. 2000, Peterson 2001).
+Results of USFWS marine bird surveys are ambiguous.
 These surveys show no evidence of population recovery based on summer surveys.
-However their March surveys show an increase in densities in both oiled and unoiled areas, although the comparative increase between the oiled and unoiled area does not meet their criteria for recovery (Lance et al. 1999).
+However their March surveys show an increase in densities in both oiled and unoiled areas, suggesting that the recovery process may be underway (Lance et al. 2001).